 Frequently asked questions

-Have some questions about therapy?
-Not sure what to expect?
-Starting therapy can bring up many questions, and it’s important to feel informed before taking that step.
-In this FAQ section, you’ll find answers to common questions about my approach, session structure, fees, and more.
-If you don’t find what you’re looking for, feel free to reach out—I’m here to provide clarity and support as you explore your options.
+In this FAQ section, you’ll find answers to common questions about our approach, session structure, fees, and more.
+If you don’t find what you’re looking for, feel free to reach out—we're here to provide clarity and support as you explore your options.

 Who can benefit from psychotherapy?
 Psychotherapy can benefit anyone facing emotional challenges, stress, or life transitions.
 It’s commonly sought by individuals experiencing anxiety, depression, trauma, grief, relationship problems, or simply wanting to improve self-awareness and personal growth.